One Exercise Fixed My 15% Power Imbalance

 Deficit Single Leg Deadlift

 Stand on a small platform (2-4 inches).
 Increases range of motion and hamstring stretch.
+Only add this once you’ve mastered the basic version.

 Integrating with Your Cycling Training